 Identifies a transcription factor involved in oligodendroglial specification and development.
 It is expressed in most glial tumors, including oligodendrogliomas and astrocytomas, but is negative in non-glial tumors such as ependymomas, medulloblastomas, CNS lymphomas, meningiomas, schwannomas, atypical teratoid/rhabdoid tumors, and hemangioblastomas.

-This antibody recognizes two isoforms of p63.
-The Np63 (p40) isoform is predominant in basal and myoepithelial cells, as well as squamous cell carcinomas of lung and other sites.
-It is a more specific marker than p63 and eliminates potentially misinterpreting a p63-positive adenocarcinoma as squamous cell carcinoma.
+This antibody detects the two isoforms of p63 being the dominant form in basal and myoepithelial cells and in squamous cell carcinomas of the lung and other sites.
+Because p40 is more specific than p63, its use helps prevent misinterpreting p63-positive adenocarcinomas as squamous cell carcinomas.

-Identifies a homologue of the p53 gene that is necessary for normal breast and prostate development and is expressed in myoepithelial cells, squamous and transitional epithelial cells, and the basal layer of prostate and other epithelial tissues.
-Unlike other markers of myoepithelial cells and basal cells, p63 immunoreactivity is localized to the nucleus of cells.
-Identification of p63, or its absence, can be useful in identifying the presence of invasive carcinoma in breast and prostate, as well as the identification of squamous and transitional cell carcinomas.
+Identifies a homologue of the p53 gene that is essential for normal breast and prostate development. p63 is expressed in myoepithelial cells, squamous and transitional epithelial cells, and in the basal layer of prostate and other epithelial tissues.
+Unlike other myoepithelial and basal cell markers, p63 immunoreactivity is localized to the nucleus.
+Detection of p63, or its absence, is useful for identifying invasive carcinoma in breast and prostate, as well as for the diagnosis of squamous and transitional cell carcinomas.

 Bi-directional sequencing analysis of exons 12and 18 of the PDGFRA gene, detected in gastrointestinal stromal tumors(GISTs) including the common TKI-resistance mutation D842V.